Reality Begins with Consciousness |

 Degrees of freedom (DOF): These describe the number of orthogonal directions in which something can move and is fundamental to dimensions--to variables of extent.

 Dimension: Non-congruent, non-parallel extensions measurable in terms of variables of extent (CoD) such as Space, Time and (dimensional) Consciousness.
-In the Euclidean framework, for operational convenience, dimensions are defined as orthogonal to each other and can be characterized in degrees of freedom.
+Operationally, in the Euclidean framework, convenience, dimensions are defined as orthogonal to each other and can be characterized in degrees of freedom.
 A continuous distinction that can be measured in units of extent.
 These interact together forming different domains with specific properties.

 Dimensional Distinctions: Refers to distinctions whose boundaries can be defined in terms of functions of variables of extent.

-Dimensional Extrapolation (DE): A mathematical term for the logical extension of a known parameter or parameters facilitating the process of moving to and from higher dimensions.
+Dimensional Extrapolation (DE): A mathematical dimensionometric process for defining the dynamic relationship of dimensional domains and number theory through rotation and projection; a process used to identify the number fields characterizing projected multi-dimensional domains: the logical extension of a known parameter or parameters facilitating the process of moving to and from higher dimensions.
 An iterative logical operation based on the natural correlation between number fields and multi-dimensional domains of extent.
 DE is most easily calculated bottoms-up, starting at lower dimensions and extrapolating to the higher ones, but can also be reversed.

 Dimensional Invariances: Mathematically, dimensional invariances refer to entities or quantities, that are unaltered even when particular transformations of dimensional variables or coordinates occur.
 Invariances do not vary--they are constant.

-Distinction: A distinction is anything that can be distinguished, in any way whatsoever, from everything else: Any finite object, event, image or thought distinguishable from its surroundings.
+Distinction: Anything that can be distinguished, in any way whatsoever, from everything else: Any finite object, event, image or thought distinguishable from its surroundings.

 Discrete: Finite, discontinuous, countable set of values; not continuous.